COVID-19 CHECKLIST FOR EMPLOYERS

 Establish the procedures you will follow when an employee test positive for COVID-19.
-Review CDC guidelines for employers responding to a confirmed or suspected case in the workplace.
+For more detailed recommendations, visit our blog What to Do When an Employee Has Covid.

 - Employee quarantine/stay-at-home requirements.
 The CDC recently updated its guidance for how long individuals who tested positive should quarantine at home, shortening from 14 to 10 days for those with mild symptoms.
 The CDC also updated its guidance for those who were exposed.
 An exposed employee may end quarantine after seven days if the employee has no symptoms and receives a negative test on the fifth day of quarantine or later

 - Employee return-to-work procedures.
 The CDC has also updated its guidance on testing, no longer recommending that two negative tests are needed before employees return to work.